langmi/spring-batch-tutorials/hello-world-java/README.md

 In this tutorial, we will create a really simple [Hello World!][hello-world] program with [Spring Batch][spring-batch] Version 2.1 and learn some basics for this amazing Java  [batch processing][wikipedia-batch-processing] framework.

+You will need at least a basic understanding of the [Spring (Core) framework][spring-core] to get along with the tutorial.

 ## For the Impatient

-If you are in a hurry or just the code-first type, you can jump right to the source here on [my github repository][github-repo].
+If you are in a hurry or just the code-first type, you can jump right to the source here on [my github repository][github-repo], dive into the hello-world-java directory.

 ## Introduction